 - Strengthened advocacy for both policy and system change by substantially widening the circle of allies who support or who are engaged in creating racial healing and equity.

-From 2011 to 2013, each conference helped frame national conversations on race so that the journey toward racial equity comes with a collective understanding among participants.
+From 2011 to 2015, four conferences helped frame national conversations on race so that the journey toward racial equity comes with a collective understanding among participants.
 The conference has also worked to create open spaces for the healing community to come together and engage in meaningful dialogues, so that our past experiences, whether painful or uplifting, can be shared and true healing can begin.

 Visit our conference recap pages by clicking the button below to gain insights to past conferences.